natrim/rainbot/README.md

-IRC-PONY
+Rainbot
 ========
 Simple IRC Pony Bot
 --------------------
 I Am A Real Pony!

 #### Install
+- Copy example-config.json to config.json and change setting to your liking

-Do not forget to run `npm install` to install node modules!
+- Do not forget to run `npm install` to install node modules!